We Can Help You Sell Antique Tools or

 also sold a version with a pliers-like adjuster.

-Pictured here is a Krebs Patent which is a very precision piece of
+Pictured to the left is a Krebs Patent leather splitter which is a very

 On the right are